Log Analytics workspace data export in Azure Monitor (preview)

 - One time export to local machine using PowerShell script.
 See Invoke-AzOperationalInsightsQueryExport.

-- Supported tables are limited those specified in the supported tables section below.
+- All tables will be supported in export, but support is currently limited to those specified in the supported tables section below.

-- The existing custom log tables won’t be supported in export.
-A new custom log version available in March 2022 will be supported.
+- The current custom log tables won’t be supported in export.
+A new version of custom log preview available February 2022, will be supported in export.

 - You can define up to 10 enabled rules in your workspace.
-Additional rules are allowed when disabled.
+More rules are allowed when disabled.

 - Destinations must be in the same region as the Log Analytics workspace.